What is a subluxation?

 1. Physical stress

 Injuries, accidents, slips and falls, prolonged abnormal posture, repetitive movements, poor sleeping conditions and the birth process.
-The birth process is one of the most traumatic events in our lives causing great stress and pressure to a young spine.
-This has been shown to affect your child’s ability to learn and develop properly.
+The birth process can be one of the most traumatic events in our lives causing great stress and pressure to a young spine.

 2. Mental and emotional stress